mesosphere-backup/dcos-cassandra-service/README.md

 ### Install and Customize

-#### Default install configuration

-To start a basic test cluster, run the following command on the DCOS CLI:
+To start a basic test cluster, run the following command on the DCOS CLI. **Note:** Your cluster must have at least 3 private nodes.

 ``` bash
 $ dcos package install cassandra